jasondunsmore/heat/doc/source/glossary.rst

 .. glossary::

+   API server
+     HTTP REST API service for heat.

+   CFN
+     An abbreviated form of "Cloud Formation".

+   Constraint

+   Dependency

+   Environment file

+   HOT
+     An acronym for "Heat Orchestration Template".

+   Multi-region

+   Nested stack

    OpenStack
      Open source software for building private and public clouds.

-   API server
-     HTTP REST API service for heat.

-   orchestrate
+   Orchestrate
      Arrange or direct the elements of (a situation) to produce a desired effect.

+   Outputs
+     Output parameters

+   Parameters
+     Input parameters

+   Resource
+     The pluggable part of Heat that interacts with the outside world to build the physical :term:`stack`.
+Resources are defined in the top-level section of a template named `resources`.
+A resource has inputs which are called :term:`attributes` and outputs which are called ":term:`outputs`".

+   Resource attributes
+     Sometimes referred to as "attributes".
+Can be passed in via a template as input parameters.

+   Stack

+   Stack resource

+   Template

+   Wait condition

+   Watch rule